Villagerjj/OpenTerraGB/README.md

 Credits:
-Eievui - helped with variable optimizations, and general help
+Eievui - helped with optimizations, code cleanup, and general help